mozilla/addons-server/docs/topics/api/addons.rst

     :>json object current_version: Object holding the current :ref:`version <version-detail-object>` of the add-on.
 For performance reasons the ``license`` field omits the ``text`` property from both the search and detail endpoints.
     :>json string default_locale: The add-on default locale for translations.
     :>json object|null description: The add-on description (See :ref:`translated fields <api-overview-translations>`).
 This field might contain markdown.
-    :>json object|null developer_comments: Additional information about the add-on provided by the developer.
+    :>json object|null developer_comments: Additional information about the add-on provided by the author (developer).
 (See :ref:`translated fields <api-overview-translations>`).
-    :>json string edit_url: The URL to the developer edit page for the add-on.
+    :>json string edit_url: The URL to the author (developer) edit page for the add-on.
     :>json string guid: The add-on `extension identifier <https://developer.mozilla.org/en-US/Add-ons/Install_Manifests#id>`_.
     :>json boolean has_eula: The add-on has an End-User License Agreement that the user needs to agree with before installing (See :ref:`add-on EULA and privacy policy <addon-eula-policy>`).
     :>json boolean has_privacy_policy: The add-on has a Privacy Policy (See :ref:`add-on EULA and privacy policy <addon-eula-policy>`).